Entergy blames squirrel for major outage in New Orleans area Friday

 The outage area included the lakefront area from Wisner to West End Boulevard, a large section of City Park, and much of the area between Orleans Avenue and Canal Boulevard.

-This is the second time in three days an animal has caused a major Entergy outage in the New Orleans area.
+This is the second time this week that an animal has caused a major Entergy outage in the New Orleans area.

 Approximately 10,000 customers were without power for several hours Wednesday in the Central Business District, Mid-City, Central City, and Treme.